 - A list of your major competitors, and how you are a different (and better!) choice for your customers.

-- The preparation work you need to do in order to launch your marketing techniques and keep them up-to-date.
+- The preparation work you need to do in order to launch your marketing techniques and keep those techniques up-to-date.
+How will you manage your marketing projects?

 - Any major new products or services you’re launching in the next 12 months, and how these will help your business.

-- A list of people who you will need to hire to implement your business plan or marketing plan (unless you have the business skills and time to do all the work yourself).
+- A list of people who you will need to hire to implement your plan (unless you have the business skills and time to do all the work yourself).